 We encourage customers to engage with their water business as it develops its price submission, to help ensure it reflects their views and preferences.

-Customers will have the opportunity to engage with the commission during our price review process after water businesses have submitted their proposals to us in late 2022.
+Customers will have the opportunity to engage with the commission during our price review process after water businesses have submitted their proposals to us at the end of September 2022.

 Learn more about water price regulation